 The difference is that Stellar provides these services by encouraging a distributed network of computers to run shared software.

 The idea is that anyone using Stellar's services can transfer everything from traditional currencies to tokens representing new and existing assets.
-These assets can then be traded between users using their cryptocurrency, lumens (XLM).
+These assets can then be traded between users using their cryptocurrency course, lumens (XLM).

 As such, Stellar shares similarities with the XRP Ledger and its XRP cryptocurrency, which is also designed to provide a protocol for payment providers and financial institutions.